Does Pet Insurance Cover Ultrasound?

 petInsurance icon

-Accident and illness policy
+Accident and Illness Policy

-This comprehensive plan covers ultrasounds for both accidents and illnesses when they're medically necessary.
-Your veterinarian might recommend an ultrasound to diagnose abdominal pain, heart murmurs, bladder stones or internal injuries.
-That said, ultrasounds won’t be covered if they’re related to a condition that started before enrollment or during the waiting period.
+This comprehensive plan covers ultrasounds for both accidents and illnesses when they’re medically necessary.
+Veterinarians often recommend ultrasounds to diagnose abdominal pain, heart murmurs, bladder stones, or internal injuries.

 Who Has Ultrasound Coverage?